 Formal music education was not unknown.
 Musicians came from various levels of society.
 Some were well-traveled, and some went into the army and came back with popular tunes and dances.
 Some tunes and harmony parts show a familiarity with classical music practices, while others are modal or pre-Baroque in feel.

 There are famous musicians and musician families that go back well into the 1700s.
 Sometimes we know who individual composers are in the older generations.
-Some musicians are so well-respected that many more tunes are attributed to them than is entirely likely.
+Some musicians are so well-respected that many more tunes are attributed to them than is entirely likely (e.g., Lapp-Nils).

 It’s a living tradition.
 These tunes are still being played and musicians are still writing new ones in the old styles.
 People still get married and need processionals and dances for the wedding.
 Children are still being born and getting baptism tunes.
-When a tune’s composer is known, it is acknowledged in the title or in the score (e.g., “Polska av Pers Hans” means "composed by", vs "Polska efter Pers Hans", which means "learned from his tradition").
-For such tunes there is a “correct” version, but even these tunes are played with variation by their composers and will evolve over time as the tradition works upon them.
+When a tune’s composer is known, it is acknowledged in the title or in the score (e.g., “Polska av Pers Hans” means “composed by”, vs “Polska efter Pers Hans”, which means “learned from his tradition”).
+For a composed tune there is a “correct” version, but even those tunes are played with variation by their composers and will evolve over time as the tradition works upon them.